 PLEASE NOTE: This post was originally written in 2014.
 While it should still give you a great idea of the overall experience, it is also possible that some information may be outdated.
 Please visit their website for the most up to date information, especially for details like hours and pricing.
+(And don’t forget special events and seasonal offerings like their annual Shark-Diving Santa!)
 If you notice something in this post that needs to be updated, please feel free to leave a comment with the updated information, or email us at firstname.lastname@example.org and we will be happy to make the updates.
 Hey, it takes a village, right? 🙂

 Thank you to The Maritime Aquarium in Norwalk, CT for providing my family with complimentary admission.
 All opinions are 100% my own.

 This destination has been on my “places I want to visit” list for a while now.

 Back in 2012, one of my earliest outing adventures was to a children’s museum in Norwalk called Stepping Stones.
 During my travels to the area, I noticed signage for a local aquarium and made a mental note to head back for a future visit.
 Well it took me two more years before I made my way back, but we finally made it to The Maritime Aquarium.

 You see, back in 2012, the aquarium was in the middle of a massive, $4 Million refurbishment project.
 So waiting until 2014 to enjoy my visit, allowed me to check out all the spiffy new changes!

 I was happy to learn that all the aquarium’s exhibits were housed indoors.
 I mean an indoor venue is really the only option when you are dealing with the frigid February weather we have been experiencing.

 Getting to the museum was no problem at all.
 It is located right off of interstate 95 and was an easy hour and twenty-minute drive from our home in West Hartford.